gotson/komga-website/src/installation/oauth2.md

             scope: user:email
 ```

-### Keycloak

-If you run your own Keycloak install, you probably know how to setup OpenID Connect and obtain a Client ID and Client Secret.
+## Advanced configuration

+You can configure any OAuth2 provider, but you will need to provide a more extensive configuration.
+The below example shows how to configure a Keycloak instance, but any provider could be configured in a similar fashion.

 Modify your `application.yml` as below and replace the values in the `client-id` and `client-secret` property with your credentials You will also need to update the various URIs in the `provider` section.

-You need to make sure that Keyloak users have an email setup, and that it has been marked as verified.
+You need to make sure that the users have an email setup, and that it has been marked as verified.

+When configuring the client in your provider, you may need to input a redirect URI.
+Use the following: `{baseUrl}/login/oauth2/code/{registrationId}`, where `baseUrl` is your server's address, and `registrationId` is the name of the configuration key (`keycloak` in the below example).

 Sample configuration:
 ```yaml